GregHowe/tech-portfolio/code-samples/front-end-vue/README.md

 <br><br>
 📦 Modular Vuex Design The use of state, mutations, and actions in a dedicated brand.js file shows you're following Vuex best practices.
-It keeps the store maintainable and scalable.
+It keeps the store maintainable and scalable.<br><br>
 Async-Aware Action (loadBrand) You're fetching brand data via Axios and committing it to state — a clean separation of side effects and state mutation.
 This is ideal for onboarding flows or tenant-specific branding.

 <br>